Xavier Villaurrutia Award

-The Xavier Villaurrutia Award (Premio Xavier Villaurrutia) is a prestigious literary prize given in Mexico, to a Latin American writer published in Mexico.
+The Xavier Villaurrutia Award (Premio Xavier Villaurrutia) is a literary prize given in Mexico, to a Latin American writer published in Mexico.
 Founded in 1955, it was named in memory of Xavier Villaurrutia.

 Its jury is composed of previously awarded writers.
 Sometimes, it is not awarded for a specific work, but for an individual's body of work.

 Multiple awards have been given in some years, specially between 1972 and 1992.
 No award was made in 1968, when it was suspended in protest for the imprisonment of José Revueltas, who had won the award in 1967.
 It wasn't given in 1969 since Elena Poniatowska rejected the award in protest for the 1968 Tlatelolco massacre.